gauditech/gaudi-docs/docs/getting-started/how-it-works.md

 Now we can run this populator each time we change our database and have our database populated.

 Ofc, we can have as many populators as we like.
-We can have e.g. one simple for development, one strict for testing, one randomized and real world for presentations, ... you get the point.
+For example, we have a simple one for development, one strict for testing, one randomized with real world data for presentations, ... you get the point.
 Don't let your database be empty ever again!

 ### Custom code

 Declarative approach is great when it comes to using well known concepts and best practices for building most of our application.
 But every once in a while we simply need to resort to custom imperative code (e.g. cryptography, payment, external tools and services, our own custom behavior, ...).
 This is where Gaudi hooks jump in.
 They are the _"escape hatches"_ which allow you to resort to any custom code or library you need and make sure it all runs happily inside Gaudi.

-Gaudi also supports expressions wich allow you custom data manipulations (e.g. string manipulation, number calculations, ...) while still staying in Gaudi's controlled environment.
+Gaudi also supports expressions which allow custom data manipulations (e.g. string manipulation, number calculations, ...) while still staying in Gaudi's controlled environment.

-Oh, did we mention you can use hooks and expressions in database queries and as model properties! 😎
+Oh, did we mention you can use hooks and expressions in model properties AND database queries? 😎

 ## Next steps

 What's next?
-We recommend that you read [Core concepts](../core-concepts/) first to get a better understanding of Gaudi basics.
-Then head for our [tutorials](../tutorials/) sections and pick some hands-on examples you can build on your own.
+We recommend that you read [Core concepts](../core-concepts) first to get a better understanding of Gaudi basics.
+Then head for our tutorials sections and pick some hands-on examples you can build on your own.
 For any further questions and deep dives please consult our [advanced topics](../advanced-topics) and [language reference](../reference/) section.

 We're sure you'll quickly have a ton of other questions and suggestions that we haven't thought of or haven't got around to put them in writing.
 That's where you come in! ;) Ask us, open an issue or event better, open a PR. :)